 - SysMin: Stores output to an internal buffer.
-The buffer is flushed to stdout (which goes to the CCS Console view) when System\flush() is called or when an application terminates (for example, when BIOS\exit() or exit() is called).
+The buffer is flushed to stdout (which goes to the CCS Console view) when System_flush() is called or when an application terminates (for example, when BIOS_exit() or exit() is called).
 When the buffer is full, the oldest characters are over-written.
 Characters that have not been sent to stdout can be viewed via the RTOS Object View (ROV) tool.
 The SysMin module is part of the XDCtools component.
-Its full module path is xdc.runtime.SysMin. - SysFlex: Allows a user to plug in their functions.
-The SysFlex module has been deprecated.
-Applications should use the xdc.runtime.SysCallback module instead. - SysCallback: Simply calls user-defined functions that implement the System module's functionality.
+Its full module path is xdc.runtime.SysMin. - SysCallback: Simply calls user-defined functions that implement the System module's functionality.
 The UART Console example provides a set of functions that use the UART.
 The SysCallback module is part of the XDCtools component.
-Its full module path is xdc.runtime.SysCallback. - SysStd: Sends the characters to the standard printf() function.
-The SysStd module is part of the XDCtools component.
-Its full module path is xdc.runtime.SysStd.
+Its full module path is xdc.runtime.SysCallback.